 45% wouldn’t mind eating in a restaurant on their own.

-Post-pandemic, the top 5 safest destinations for women to travel to are:
+The top 10 safest destinations to travel to are said to be:

 Japan